 On October 1, 2018, started works on the Ogden Point Cruise Terminal berth extension project to allow docking of Royal Caribbean's Quantum-Class liners (GT 200,000 tons, LOA length 348 m, max capacity 4800 passengers plus 1300 crew).
-The USD 6,8 million project was scheduled for completion in May 2019, but postponed for November.
-By this project was extended cruise port's existing berth (by 55 m / 180 ft) and were added concrete bollard platforms and 2 breasting dolphins (fixed on each side of the extended pier).
+The USD 6,8 million project was scheduled for completion in May 2019 but postponed for November.
+By this project, Port's existing cruise berth was extended by 55 m (180 ft) and concrete bollard platforms and 2 breasting dolphins (fixed on each side of the extended pier) were added.

 Swartz Bay Ferry Terminal

 Swartz Bay is a terminal in North Saanich BC, serving BC FERRIES (Canadian state-owned passenger ferries).
 The terminal facility covers an area of 12 hectares (30 acres) and is located approx 32 km (20 mi) north of Victoria Harbour.
 The terminal is also part of British Columbia Highway 17.
 This is a 2-highway system - one on Vancouver Island, and one on mainland Canada.
 Both are connected by daily-scheduled ferry links.